 A licensed insurance agent who works for one single insurance company exclusively, is known as a captive agent.
 A captive agent represents one single insurance company and sells only the products offered by that company.
 A captive agent may be a full-time employee of the company or an independent contractor.
 The full-time employees get a fixed salary plus commission while the independent contractors earn on a commission basis.
 Captive agents do have thorough knowledge about all the offerings of their own company but are unable to serve those who do not need or qualify for the products of the company.

-A Little More on What is a Captive Agent
+What Does a Captive Agent Do?

 Many big and well-known insurance companies employ captive agents who sell their insurance policies exclusively.
 Nationwide, State Farm, Allstate, and many other companies have their captive agents.
-Captive agents are experts in their companys policy with detailed knowledge.
+Captive agents are experts in their company's policy with detailed knowledge.
 They do not have to learn about the rules and products of different insurance policies offered by different companies.
 They can easily suggest the products offered by their company according to your need.
 They can easily calculate the price for coverage after knowing a few details.
 Common insurance products include car, house, mobile, home-rent, motorcycle, boat, commercial and health.
 Annuities, investment funds, retirement plans, business life etc. are some of the common financial products.

 Captive Agents and Independent Agents